Skip to content

 A bakery customer had been operating an old, damaged conveyor belt in a large continuous-oven line production.
 Their existing conveyor system was showing signs of belt fatigue, wear, potential tracking issues and risk of unplanned downtime, all of which threaten throughput, product quality and maintenance cost.
 The extent of the damage and belt condition made repairs unviable, posing a risk of unplanned downtime and reduced operational efficiency.
 The bakery needed a belt solution that would reliably transport product through a 28-metre long tunnel, under high thermal and mechanical stress.

-Continuous Process Solutions recommended the installation of a high-performance steel belt manufactured with appropriate materials and surface treatment for the bakery environment, specifically:
+Continuous Process Solutions recommended the installation of a high-performance steel belt manufactured with appropriate materials and surface treatment for the environment, specifically:

-- A solid carbon or stainless steel belt made for continuous-oven use in bakery operations, capable of withstanding frequent temperature cycling, maintaining flatness and keeping product passing through smoothly (this aligns with known best practice for bakery oven belts)
+• A solid carbon steel belt made for continuous-oven use in bakery operations, capable of withstanding frequent temperature cycling, maintaining flatness and keeping product passing through smoothly.
+Using a dedicated steel belt tailored for bakery continuous ovens offers longer life, greater reliability and lower total cost of ownership versus ad-hoc or generic belts.
+The correct choice prevents distortion, belt failure or product damage, and supports high throughput production

 Following installation of the steel belt by Continuous Process Solutions, the bakery reported:

-- Better total cost of ownership: the new belt solution is expected to have significantly extended service life and lower lifecycle cost compared to the prior arrangement
+• Better total cost of ownership: the new belt solution is expected to have significantly extended service life and lower lifecycle cost compared to the prior arrangement

-- Reliable continuous operation over the full 28 metre oven length, with no belt-related unplanned downtime since the upgrade
+• Reliable continuous operation over the full 28 metre oven length, with no belt-related unplanned downtime since the upgrade

-- Improved tracking and belt behaviour, reducing maintenance interventions and operator adjustments
+• Improved tracking and belt behaviour, reducing maintenance interventions and operator adjustments

-- Enhanced product quality and consistency due to stable belt surface and heat-transfer behaviour.
+• Enhanced product quality and consistency due to stable belt surface and heat-transfer behaviour.

 Maximising your revenue – improving your belt product surface